-Walter Murphy (1889-1970), son-in-law of homesteader Thomas F. Mitchell, at left; SCV historian Arthur B. Perkins at right; at the Mitchell adobe, which Water had
+Walter Murphy (1889-1970), son-in-law of homesteader Thomas F. Mitchell, at left; SCV historian Arthur B. Perkins at right; at the Mitchell adobe, which Walter had

 rebuilt from the remaining adobe bricks of the original adobe, which had deteriorated.
 Located near Lost Canyon and Sand Canyon Roads in Canyon Country

 (southeast side of the Santa Clara River).
-It was the first structure in the Santa Clarita Valley to be used as a school.
+The original ~1860 adobe was the first structure in the Santa Clarita Valley to be used as a school, beginning in 1872; the Walter Murphy's 1919

 About the Mitchell Adobe.